Karine Elharrar: Biography

-Elharrar was born in Kiryat Ono to Moti and Colette Elharrar, who were Moroccan Jewish immigrants.
+Elharrar was born in Holon in 1977 to Moti and Colette Elharrar, who were Moroccan Jewish immigrants.
 Elharrar attended Kugel High School, and studied law at the College of Management Academic Studies for a bachelor's degree, before gaining an LLM from the Washington College of Law at American University.
 Between 2008 and 2013 she headed the legal clinic at Bar-Ilan University, and specialised in the rights of Holocaust survivors, people with disabilities, and pensioners.

 Elharrar lives in Rishon LeZion, and is married with two children.
 She has muscular dystrophy and uses a wheelchair.

 Political career

 She joined the new Yesh Atid party in 2012 and was placed tenth on the party's list for the 2013 Knesset elections.
 She entered the Knesset as the party won 19 seats.
 She was placed eighth on the party's list for the 2015 elections, and was re-elected as the party won 11 seats.
 She was re-elected in elections in April 2019, September 2019 and 2020, during which Yesh Atid was part of the Blue and White alliance.

 After being re-elected again in the March 2021 elections, she was appointed Minister of National Infrastructures, Energy and Water Resources in the new government.
 In June she resigned from the Knesset under the Norwegian Law and was replaced by Inbar Bezek.

 Elharrar made headlines during the COP26 conference in Glasgow, after she was forced to return to her hotel in Edinburgh due to the event not being wheelchair-accessible.
 She received an apology from British Prime Minister Boris Johnson, with the disability charity Scope calling the incident "inexcusable"; however, Elharrar said it was "a good experience to make sure the next UN conference will be accessible."